ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/02-traversing-graphs.md

 To turn this high level description of the algorithm into an efficient procedure, we need to decide how to represent the agenda.
-If we use a *stack* for the agenda we will get a depth-first traversal, similar to how one can implement DFS for trees (see @sec:trees:traversal).
+If we use a *stack* for the agenda we will get a depth-first traversal, similar to how one can implement DFS for trees (see @sec:trees:bintree-traversal).

 The edges selected and the order in which vertices are visited depend on the order in which `outgoingEdges` produces edges.
 Let us assume that `outgoingEdges` gives edges in albethical order of their destination,